Sempra Energy (NYSE:SRE) Releases FY 2021 Earnings Guidance

 Sempra Energy (NYSE:SRE) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $8.350-$8.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $8.210.
 The company issued revenue guidance of -.Sempra Energy also updated its FY 2022 guidance to $8.100-$8.700 EPS.

-Several research firms have recently issued reports on SRE.
-Morgan Stanley lowered their target price on shares of Sempra Energy from $155.00 to $149.00 and set an equal weight rating for the company in a report on Tuesday, October 19th.
-Mizuho lowered their target price on shares of Sempra Energy from $154.00 to $139.00 and set a buy rating for the company in a report on Tuesday, October 19th.
-KeyCorp lifted their target price on shares of Sempra Energy from $140.00 to $142.00 and gave the company an overweight rating in a report on Tuesday, October 19th.
-The Goldman Sachs Group lowered shares of Sempra Energy from a buy rating to a neutral rating in a report on Tuesday, October 12th.
-Finally, Wells Fargo & Company lowered their target price on shares of Sempra Energy from $152.00 to $143.00 and set an overweight rating for the company in a report on Tuesday, September 28th.
-Five research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of Hold and a consensus target price of $144.43.
+Several equities analysts have weighed in on the company.
+KeyCorp raised their price objective on Sempra Energy from $140.00 to $142.00 and gave the company an overweight rating in a research note on Tuesday, October 19th.
+The Goldman Sachs Group cut Sempra Energy from a buy rating to a neutral rating in a research note on Tuesday, October 12th.
+Mizuho dropped their price objective on Sempra Energy from $154.00 to $139.00 and set a buy rating on the stock in a research note on Tuesday, October 19th.
+Morgan Stanley dropped their price objective on Sempra Energy from $155.00 to $149.00 and set an equal weight rating on the stock in a research note on Tuesday, October 19th.
+Finally, Wells Fargo & Company raised their price objective on Sempra Energy from $143.00 to $145.00 and gave the company an overweight rating in a research note on Monday.
+Five equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of Hold and a consensus target price of $144.71.

 The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
 Investors of record on Friday, September 24th were issued a $1.10 dividend.
+This represents a $4.40 annualized dividend and a yield of 3.62%.
 The ex-dividend date of this dividend was Thursday, September 23rd.
-This represents a $4.40 dividend on an annualized basis and a yield of 3.46%.
-Sempra Energy’s payout ratio is currently 54.79%.
+Sempra Energy’s dividend payout ratio (DPR) is currently 120.88%.

 Sempra Energy Company Profile